advance100/doc_webpack/webpack-options.md

 A array of automatically applied loaders.

-Each item can have this properties:
+Each item can have these properties:

 * `test`: A condition that must be met
 * `exclude`: A condition that must not be met